 What would you say the most versatile homeschool tool is?
 One of the most adaptable, use-it-anywhere tools has to be the notebooking page.
-This set of free blank notebooking page templates is a great way to get started.
+This set of free notebooking templates is a great way to get started.
 Included is ten blank pages in various formats that you can use with different ages and different topics.

-Then I discovered NOTEBOOKING.
+Then I discovered homeschool notebooking.
 It completely transformed our homeschool!

 She was able to thoroughly tell me what she had learned in her OWN words.
 I almost collapsed with thankfulness and exhaustion from trying SO HARD to make homeschooling work.